Meet the Mellon Scholars

 - Katrin Kelley

 I am pursuing a double major in English and history, with a minor in political science.
 Having been born in India and raised in both Rome and in an American/German household, I have always been intrigued by the blending of cultures in all areas of the arts and humanities.
 As a Mellon Scholar, I am looking forward to researching European influences on American literature and deepening my love for 20th century world history.
 In the future, I hope to make an impact on young minds by teaching English and history at high school level, both in the United States and abroad.

 - Kelly Arnold

 I am from Ann Arbor, Michigan.
 My research interests are in Ancient Rome, linguistics, social trends and media engagement.
 I find research to be an opportunity to dig deeper into why people do what they do.
 This summer, I had an internship with the University of Michigan’s social media office.
 Active in Dance Marathon Dream Team, Kappa Beta Phi and WTHS 89.9, I hope to have a career in public relations and marketing.

 - Kellyanne Fitzgerald

-I am a sophomore from Burlington, Wisconsin.
+I am from Burlington, Wisconsin.
 I am double majoring in French and English with a focus in creative writing.
 I am passionate about language and linguistics, and I am hoping to use my time as a Mellon Scholar to explore the connections between language and literature.